fenago/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 [2, 3, 4], [5]
 [3, 4, 5], [6]
 ...

 ```

 For more on transforming your time series data into a supervised learning problem in general
 see Chapter 4.
 You can write code to perform this transform yourself and that is the general
 approach I teach and recommend for greater understanding of your data and control over the
 transformation process.
-The splitsequence() function below implements this behavior and
+The split sequence() function below implements this behavior and

-will split a given univariate sequence into multiple samples where each
-sample has a specified
+will split a given univariate sequence into multiple samples where each sample has a specified
 number of time steps and the output is a single time step.

 ```
 # split a univariate sequence into samples